alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 - The more partitions the more load on Zookeeper.
 Since Zookeeper keeps its data in memory only, resources on the Zookeeper machine can become constrainted.
 - There is no global order in a topic with several partitions.
-- As each partition can only fit on a single machine, there is a limit to how much a single partition can grow.
+- As each partition can only fit on a single machine.
+This imposes the limit to how much a single partition can grow.

 *Fault tolerance:*